-Suppose she finds it difficult to grasp the concept of the product she can often enquire with HR and get another product explanation session.
-This normally doesn’t happen during a remote employee’s onboarding.
+Suppose she finds it difficult to grasp the product concept.
+In that case, she can often inquire with HR and get another product explanation session.
+It usually doesn’t happen during a remote employee’s onboarding.
 Usually, this happens because conducting an onboarding session for a remote worker is challenging in the first place.
 So, creating a feedback loop can be another obstacle for an easy day at work.

 What you can do to combat this is to create a feedback path for employees working from home.
 You can create specific feedback surveys to enquire about any difficulties of the employees.
 Also, HR personnel can conduct periodic video meetings with the new employee for a couple of weeks.
 It will help you properly understand any shortcomings or problems of the new employee during the onboarding program.
 Also, it would help if you communicated regularly with the new employee’s manager.
 Check those one-on-one meetings, product coaching sessions, or anything related to the complete onboarding program are carried out.

 We all have been at the receiving end of a very award first day at work!
 We don’t know anyone in the office(except the recruiter!), and it’s challenging to make new friends from the get-go.